Markbnj/venv2docker/README.md

     -n, --name=NAME         Use NAME as the committed image name.
     --no-dangling           Remove an existing image before building.
     --no-log                Don't log docker build output.
+    --no-project-path       Don't add the project root to the system path.
+    --no-project-pypath     Don't add the project root to the python path.
     --paths=PATHS           Add PATHS to system path.
     --pip=FILE              Install each package in FILE at build.
     --ports=PORTS           Expose PORTS in image.